Man cooking in kitchen holding his fore arm due to a burn

 Pharmacies are ideal for minor, non-urgent health issues, including:

-If your condition is mild and doesn’t require a doctor’s examination, a pharmacy is often the fastest way to get help.
+If your condition doesn’t require a doctor’s examination, a pharmacy is often the fastest way to get help.

 Find a pharmacy near you